 National Minimum Wage and Statutory Pay Rates

-The National Minimum Wage (Amendment) Regulations 2018 introduced the following changes to the National Living Wage (NLW) and the National Minimum Wage (NMW) rates with effect from 1 April 2018:
+The Government has accepted the recommendations of the Low Pay Commission as regards the National Living Wage (NLW) and the National Minimum Wage (NMW) rates that will apply with effect from 1 April 2019:

-- The apprentice rate of the NMW, which applies to apprentices aged under 19 or those aged 19 or over and in the first year of their apprenticeship, increased from £3.50 to £3.70 per hour.
+- The apprentice rate of the NMW, which applies to apprentices aged under 19 or those aged 19 or over and in the first year of their apprenticeship, will increase from £3.70 to £3.90 per hour.

-The accommodation offset increased from £6.40 to £7.00 per day for each day during the pay period that accommodation is provided.
+The accommodation offset will increase from £7.00 to £7.55 per day for each day during the pay period that accommodation is provided.

-From 1 April, the rates for Statutory Maternity Pay (SMP), Statutory Paternity Pay (SPP), Statutory Shared Parental Pay (ShPP) and Statutory Adoption Pay (SAP) increased from £140.98 to £145.18.
+From April 2019, the rates for Statutory Maternity Pay (SMP), Statutory Paternity Pay (SPP), Statutory Shared Parental Pay (ShPP) and Statutory Adoption Pay (SAP) will increase from £145.18 to £146.68.

 Statutory Sick Pay

-In addition, the lower earnings limit applying to National Insurance Contributions, below which employees are not entitled to SMP, SPP, ShPP, SAP or SSP, increased from £113 to £116 per week for the tax year 2018/2019.
+In addition, the lower earnings limit applying to National Insurance Contributions, below which employees are not entitled to SMP, SPP, ShPP, SAP or SSP, will increase from £116 to £118 per week for the tax year 2019/20.